Refrigerated Air Dryer Basics

 2. You can CALCULATE the PRESSURE DEW POINT TEMPERATURE you need.

-lowest ambient temperature your compressed air piping system will be exposed
+1. Determine the lowest ambient temperature your compressed air piping system will be exposed to.

 (For example, your 58ºF lowest ambient temperature -20º = (38º PDP NEEDED)